tomhallmain/simple_image_compare/README.md

 - Find related images and prompts from embedded Stable Diffusion workflows
 - Sort files by related images and prompts
 - View raw image metadata
-- Content filtering of images based on their text CLIP similarity (automatically hide, move to dir, delete etc)
+- Content filtering of images and videos based on their text CLIP similarity (automatically hide, move to dir, delete etc)

-Zoom and drag functionality is available in both browsing mode, as well as when viewing grouped images after a comparison has been run.
+Zoom and drag functionality is available in both browsing mode, as well as when viewing grouped media after a comparison has been run.

+Note that in order to view videos and GIFs, you must set the `enable_videos` setting in the config file.

 ## Configuration

 `clip_model` defines the CLIP model to use for generating embeddings.

-`file_types` defines the allowed file extensions for gathering image files.
+`image_types` defines the allowed file extensions for gathering image files, while `video_types` defines the allowed file extensions for gathering video files - there are only valid if the `enable_videos` setting is enabled.

 `file_check_interval_seconds` defines the interval between auto-updates to identify recent file changes.